 Samsung added a few interesting features to the Note series this time around, including an enhanced 4,000mAh battery, water-cooling, and a new, smart S-Pen that uses Bluetooth Low Energy (BLE) to add new functionality to the previously “dumb” pen.

 Other features are more standard, including 6.4″ Infinity Display, Snapdragon 845 processor, and either 6/128GB or 8/512GB RAM/ROM, depending on the model you choose.

 How to buy, you ask?
 Let’s take a look.

-T-Mobile is the first of the major carriers to advertise a trade-in deal for the Note 9, offering up to 50% off if you trade in an eligible Samsung Galaxy Device.
+T-Mobile was the first of the major carriers to advertise a trade-in deal for the Note 9, offering up to 50% off if you trade in an eligible Samsung Galaxy Device.
 These devices range from the S8+ down to the S5, with a couple of the lower, entry-level Galaxy devices thrown in there for good measure.
-If you’re a faithful Samsung follower and you want the new Note 9, T-Mobile might be the place to be at the moment.
-AT&T and Verizon have yet to announce any special offers.
+If you’re a faithful Samsung follower and T-Mobile customer, this may work out well for you since you don’t need to add a line.